Existence of cohomogeneity one Einstein metrics: Introduction

+In contrast, for the broader class of examples considered here (those with $A>0$), no examples are known where the relevant critical points remain foci, so the local spiraling argument is unavailable.
+Hence our approach is necessarily different: by constructing global barriers and capturing a distinguished integral curve, together with an intermediate value argument and symmetry, we prove the existence of at least one heterocline that represents a complete Einstein metric on $M$.

-This paper is structured as follows.
-In Section \ref{sec_Cohomogeneity one Einstein equations}, we present the ODE system for cohomogeneity one Einstein metrics of two summands type.
-Then we apply a coordinate change in \cite{chi2024positive} that compactifies the phase space on both ends of the orbit space.
+This paper is organized as follows.
+In Section \ref{sec_Cohomogeneity one Einstein equations}, we introduce the dynamical system for cohomogeneity one Einstein metrics of two summands type.
 In Section \ref{sec_Local Analysis}, we perform local analysis on critical points representing the initial and terminal conditions.
-We prove the existence of a continuous 1-parameter family of positive Einstein metrics defined on a tubular neighborhood around $\mathsf{G}/\mathsf{H}$.
-In Section \ref{sec_Global Analysis}, we generalize the global analysis in \cite{chi2024positive} and prove the main theorems and corollaries.
-Section \ref{sec_Examples} lists some examples of the existence and non-existence of cohomogeneity one Einstein metrics.
-Principal orbits whose isotropy representations split into two irreducible summands are classified into the following three types: \begin{itemize} \item[I.] The group $\mathsf{G}$ is simple.
-The isotropy representation $\mathfrak{g}/\mathfrak{k}$ splits into two inequivalent irreducible summands.
+In Section \ref{sec_Global Analysis}, we generalize the global analysis in \cite{chi2024positive} and prove the main theorem.
+For the sake of readability, formulas and computations obtained by Maple are presented in Appendix~\ref{appendix:computation}.

-All the admissible $(\mathsf{K},\mathsf{H},\mathsf{G})$ of this type can be found in the classification in \cite{dickinson_geometry_2008}, with minor omissions complemented in \cite{he2012cohomogeneity}.
-We obtain two infinite families and five sporadic new examples of Einstein metrics, whose principal orbits are twistor spaces over Wolf spaces.
-We also obtain five sporadic non-existence examples, including $\mathbb{OP}^2\sharp \overline{\mathbb{OP}}^2$ with $\spin(9)/\spin(7)$ as its principal orbit. \item[II.]
-The group $\mathsf{G}$ is semi-simple.
-The isotropy representation $\mathfrak{g}/\mathfrak{k}$ splits into two equivalent irreducible summands.